diegotorres03/web-components-repository/docs/lesson-2/section-2/steps.md

   ...
 ```

-and lets add the `attributeChangedCallback` method after the constructor and let add a `generateComponents` method after that.
+and lets add the `attributeChangedCallback` method after the constructor and also add a `generateComponents` method after that.
 Every time the attribute change we want to call the `generateComponents` method
 ```js
   // name is the name of the attribute that changed
   // oldValue represent the previous value